 is nonempty as well, by compactness.
 Thus the axiom of choice follows.

 Tychonoff theorem for Hausdorff spaces implies ultrafilter theorem: let be a filter on a set , i.e., a filter in the Boolean algebra .
-An ultrafilter containing is tantamount to a Boolean algebra map which sends all of to 1, or equivalently to a Boolean algebra map .
-Thus it suffices to construct a Boolean algebra map for any Boolean algebra .
+An ultrafilter containing is tantamount to a Boolean algebra map which sends all of to , or equivalently to a Boolean algebra map .
+Thus it suffices to prove the following result:

 Let denote the underlying set of .
-The set of all functions is a -indexed product of copies of 2; considering 2 as a compact Hausdorff space, this set is compact Hausdorff, assuming the Tychonoff theorem for Hausdorff spaces.
-For each finite subset , let be the set of functions for which the equations
+The set of all functions is a -indexed product of copies of ; considering as a compact Hausdorff space, this set is compact Hausdorff, assuming the Tychonoff theorem for Hausdorff spaces.
+For each finite subset , let be the subspace of functions for which the equations

 hold for all .
-Then is a closed subset of the topological space , and it is easy (and classical) that it is nonempty (the subalgebra generated by is finite and admits such an , and we can take for any outside ).
-By compactness, the intersection of all the is nonempty, and this is precisely the set of Boolean algebra maps .
-Thus the ultrafilter theorem follows.
+As the space is Hausdorff, being defined by an equalizer is a closed subspace, and it is easy (and classical) that it is nonempty: the subalgebra generated by is finite and in particular atomic and thus admits a homomorphism defined by iff for some given atom , and then we can take for any outside .
+By compactness of , the intersection of all the is nonempty, and this is precisely the set of Boolean algebra maps .